zitoa/Emacs_guide/README.md

-# Emacs_guide
+# Background

-A short guide on how to configure and use Emacs.
+Follows a short guide on how to configure and use Emacs.

 Write here a 10 rows description.
 Emacs is a text-editor originally developed by.